PyroWilDx/YouTube-Mp3/README.md

 - `ImgWidth` &ndash; The width in pixels for the image to be upscaled.
 The height will be automatically calculated to maintain the aspect ratio.
 In case this option is not provided, the default value of `3200` will be used.

+- `ImgFormat` &ndash; The format for the image to be converted.
+In case this option is not provided, the `JPEG` format will be used.

 > [!NOTE]
 > **Example**
 >